faisalakbar737/ecommerce-etl-pipeline-project/README.md

 # ecommerce-etl-pipeline-project
-End-to-end ETL pipeline project for e-commerce transaction data
+This project demonstrates an end-to-end ETL pipeline using PostgreSQL to transform raw e-commerce transaction data into a structured Data Warehouse and Data Mart for business analysis.

+## Tools
+- PostgreSQL
+- DBeaver

+## Project Structure
+- Source Data
+- Staging
+- Data Warehouse
+- Data Mart